JejuSoul/OBD-PIDs-for-HKMC-EVs/Soul EV/README.md

 These codes are primarily for use with Torque Pro which runs on Android phones and tablets.
 The preferred method of inputting them to the phone is via the plugin, HKMC-EV-Torque-Plugin.
 Or this can be done manually.
-[Setting up Torque to show OBD data](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/)
+[Setting up Torque to show OBD data](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/) For some info on using Torque Pro.
+[Tips for using Torque Pro](https://jejusoul.github.io/OBD-PIDs-for-HKMC-EVs/tips.html)

 ## List of files: